SE357-TMS/SE357-TMS.github.io/.rules/01-rules.md

   - With sequence, it should ref to the search sequence
   - Select the entity
   - The boundary or system will ask for confirmation, if actor click cancel button then break, else click confirm
-  - Validate data at the entity (with sequence) or database (with activity) before deleting data
+  - Validate data at the entity (with sequence) or system (with activity) before deleting data